 In 2016, we had an average attendance of 35 refugees at each session.

-We are hopeful that Equipping Refugees for Work will start again later in 2018.
+Equipping Refugees for Work will start again in September 2018: Equipping Refugees for Work 2018